Tool to decrypt/encrypt SHA-512. The SHA-512 hash is the unreduced version of the SHA-256 hash algorithme with a 128-character fingerprint.

 The main difference with SHA-256 is the size of the processed data (1024 bits is twice as large) and the use of 64-bit words and calculations (better suited to 64-bit architectures).

-dCode uses databases with common words associated with their hash that has already been calculated (i.e. potentially several million passwords) and checks if the hash is one of those known.
-If it is not in the list or combined with salting, the decryption will fail systematically.
+dCode uses databases containing common words associated with their pre-computed hashes (potentially representing several million passwords) and checks if the hash is among those known.
+If it is not in the list or combined with salt, decryption will almost always fail.

 The hash is composed of 128 hexadecimal characters 0123456789abcdef (ie 512 bits) whose frequencies approach randomness.